Are there simple steps for batching your reels for Instagram?

 Many Instagram experts will tell you that aesthetic doesn’t matter and that any cover will do.
 However, you’re a photographer.
 Your photos do matter, your grid does matter.

 The title also matters.
 People don’t like to waste time clicking and waiting to find out what something is about.
-By having a cover photo with a title they can scroll your Reels feed and no what to expect and watch those that draw them in.
+By having a cover photo with a title they can scroll your Instagram reels feed and no what to expect and watch those that draw them in.

-I use Instories to create a cover photo with a title.
+I use Canva to create a cover photo with a title.
 The photo itself doesn’t have to relate to the actual reel either.
 So select something you’d want on your profile feed.

-Batching Your Reels Step #7.
+Batching Your Instagram Reels Step #7.
 Add text and a caption to your Reel.

 Remember how you prepped that caption and text in the first step?
 Now you can just copy and paste that in super fast.